seandst/jm-parser/README.md

 distributions of jenkins on a specific support timeline, and is likely not generally useful.

-That said the [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) should allow for any changes you might want provided those changes are themselves comply with the terms of the GPLv3 license.
+That said the [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) should allow for any changes you might want provided those changes themselves comply with the terms of the GPLv3 license.

 While this library is certainly able to be distributed via PyPI, its complete lack of generic usefulness means that it probably should not be distributed in that way.